Chapter Bylaws

 Article V - Financial Review

-Section B: A full external audit or external financial review conducted by a certified public accountant is mandated every two (2) years, and may be undertaken more frequently if circumstances dictate.
+Section B: A full audit is mandated in accordance with CARE and the IRS requirements, and may be undertaken more frequently if circumstances dictate.

 Section C: Results of the financial reviews and audits will be published and made available to the chapter membership as soon as is practicable, but no later than ninety (90) days into the following fiscal year.